Medical Countermeasures Strategy

 US House Introduces SUPER BUGS Act To Develop Global Antimicrobial Resistance Strategy

-The US House has introduced the SUPER BUGS Act of 2026, proposing a global strategy to accelerate the development and commercialization of medical countermeasures against antimicrobial-resistant pathogens.
-This signals a shift toward coordinated international funding and streamlined regulatory pathways, creating new market access and partnership opportunities for the pharmaceutical and biotech sectors.
+The US House has introduced the SUPER BUGS Act of 2026 to establish a global strategy for the development and commercialization of medical countermeasures against antimicrobial-resistant pathogens.
+This initiative signals a shift toward coordinated international funding and streamlined regulatory pathways, creating new market access and partnership opportunities for the pharmaceutical and biotech sectors.

 govinfo.govUnited StatesUnited States